emtron-australia/help/README.md

    ```
    ![hugo serve](/img/readme/hugo_serve.png)

-   Open your browser and naviagte to http://localhost:1313/ to view the live site.
+   Open your browser and navigate to http://localhost:1313/ to view the live site.
 Whenever you save a file, the site will instantly rebuild and update with your changes.
    ![localhost:1313](/img/readme/localhost.png)
 9. **Commit and Push Changes:**
    1. When you're done editing. **Commit you changes** with a commit message in the git client by pushing `Commit x files to master`.